soren-n/minigun-py/docs/source/tutorial.rst

 QuickCheck implements utility for working with the following three concepts:

 :Generation:
-    The library provides implementations of random instance generators for the intrinsic types of the target language; such as integers, floats, strings and combinators for collection types such as list; as well as utility and combinators for users to define custom domains from for user defined types.
+    The library provides implementations of random instance generators for the intrinsic types of the target language; such as integers, floats, strings and combinators for collection types such as list; as well as utility and combinators for users to define custom domains.

 :Shrinking:
     Since a randomly generated input instance can be quite large, and it is only a small or specific part of the input that is causing the failure, we work with the concept of shrinking.
 The failing input instance is interatively shrunk or trimmed, until a smallest possible failing instance is found.
 Again, the library provides implementations for shrinkers of the intrinsic types of the target language; as well as utility and combinators for user defined shrinkers.